Aethylred/puppet-puppet5/README.md

 ### Parameters

+#### [Boolean] sources

+If set to true the Puppet5 source repository will also be installed.
+Default is false.

 # Hiera
 Many things are defined in Hiera that are not controlled by parameters.
 These can be over-ridden in a Hiera datastore on the local machine or Puppet server.
 Check the `data` directory for defaults.

+# Prior Work

+This is a rework of a previous puppet-puppet module for Puppet 5.x, however Puppet 5 included several substatntial changes including types, type conversion, separated config files, and using Hiera to act as a keystore within Puppet modules.
+The last of those is significant as it removes the need for a `params.pp` to store variables.

+# Other modules

+## PuppetDB

+This module should be compatible with the [Puppetlabs PuppetDB module](https://forge.puppet.com/puppetlabs/puppetdb).
+However the intention of this module was to have a fully integrated legacy free installation of Puppet 5.x.

 # To Do